SQL: SUM Function

 In this SQL SUM Function example, we've aliased the sum(salary) field as "Total Salary".
 As a result, "Total Salary" will display as the field name when the result set is returned.

-SQL SUM Function - Using SQL DISTINCT Clause example
+SQL SUM Function Examples - Using SQL DISTINCT Clause example

 You can use the SQL DISTINCT clause within the SQL SUM function.
 For example, the SQL SELECT statement below returns the combined total salary of unique salary values where the salary is above $25,000 / year.